NgMQuang/Lightweight-YOLO-based-real-time-violence-detection-on-CPU/README.md

 Real-time violence detection using multi-object tracking and temporal classification.
 Detects and localizes violent behavior in video with bounding boxes and per-frame violence probability scores.
 Achieves 81% accuracy on RWF2000 and 50 FPS on Raspberry Pi 5 with max frame time ~150ms

+## Overview

+This project presents a lightweight violence detection system designed for real-time deployment on CPU-based edge devices.

+The system combines spatial detection and temporal analysis:

+• YOLO detects persons in video frames
+• Motion-based ROI extracts interaction regions
+• A temporal classifier analyzes frame sequences to detect violent behavior

+The goal is to achieve reliable violence detection while maintaining high inference speed on low-power hardware such as Raspberry Pi.

 ![System_Pipeline](assets/System_pipeline.png)

 ## 🎯 Features